 Investment property depreciation can save investors thousands of dollars every year.
-However, many people don’t realise the benefits of tax depreciation.
+However, many don’t realise the benefits of it.
 This often results in many failing to claim depreciation and missing out on maximising their cash flow.

 In this article we will answer: